-We test here the opposite relation compared to Section \ref{sec:drivers_SMIS} -- that is, does the SMIS allows to explain the ESG score?
-Table \ref{tab:regression_results_ESG} presents the results of the quantile regressions where the ESG score is the dependent variable and the SMIS score is the main independent variable.
-The analysis shows that the coefficient for the SMIS score is consistently negative and statistically significant across all models.
+Table \ref{tab:regression_results_ESG} presents the results of the quantile regressions that explain ESG scores, aimed at further characterize the relation of MIS to ESG scores.
+The analysis shows that the coefficient for the MIS score is not statistically significant, and it changes signs across quantiles, confirming once again the limited relation between MIS and ESG scores.

-Concerning the sustainability variables, we see that Green revenues have a positive and significant effect only for quantiles higher than 0.75, while the relation is not significant for intermediate quantiles, and is negative for very low quantiles.
-This suggests that the green revenues metric is not tightly related to the ESG scores.
-Surprisingly, standardized total emissions are not significant for high quantiles, and they have a negative and statistically significant coefficient for $\tau \leq 0.5$.
-This means that -- at least for low ESG scores -- higher emissions are associated to higher scores.
+Concerning the sustainability variables, we see that Green Revenues have a limited effect on ESG, suggesting that this metric is not tightly related to ESG scores.
+The same is true for Standardized Total Emissions, that is never significant.
+This means that, according to the model, lower emissions are not associated to higher ESG scores.
 This may be explainable by the fact that ESG scores do not use GHG emissions alone, but they elaborate the data, focusing on instance on the comparison with peers, or on the implementation of specific policies to reduce emissions.
-The coefficients for Target reduction, Board diversity, and Human policy rights instead are in line with expectation, showing higher ESG scores across all quantiles for higher values of these variables, suggesting that these measures are integral to the evaluation of a company's ESG score.
+The coefficients for Target Reduction and Human Rights Policy instead are in line with expectation, showing higher ESG scores across all quantiles for higher values of these variables, suggesting that these measures are integral to the evaluation of a company's ESG score.